CalvinLloyd117/CraftBanzi/README.md

 ## Front-End Information

 The front-end of the website (what a user sees when they visit the website in their browser) consists of three main pages.
 These pages (Home/Index, Publications, About) are templates (blank-slate structures) which are populated by entries which can be added, modified, or removed in the back-end.
-The front-end will dynamically respond to any changes made to the backend, and adjust the stucture accordingly.
+The front-end will dynamically respond to any changes made to the back-end and adjust the stucture accordingly.
 This means that modifications to the code of the website are not required in any way.

 ## Back-End Information